 Be sure to think about all assets including bank accounts, funds, real estate, or stocks, and which specific individuals you want to receive those assets when the time comes.

 Another way to make sure that neither of you is left out in the cold after the other dies is to own major assets such as houses and cars, together in joint tenancy with the right of survivorship.
 That way, when one of you dies, the survivor automatically owns 100% of the property.

 An advanced healthcare directive is a document that allows you to specify your unmarried partner as the person making medical decisions on your behalf should you become incapacitated.
-For example if do not wish to continue on some types of life support should you suffer a brain injury that leaves you in a vegetative state, by designating your partner you would ensure your end of life wishes are carried out.
+For example, if do not wish to continue on some type of life support should you suffer a brain injury that leaves you in a vegetative state, by designating your partner you would ensure your end-of-life wishes are carried out.
 It is a heavy responsibility but your beloved will be able to follow your wishes, even though others in the family might disagree.
 Without the directive, a parent, child, or sibling might wrestle for medical decision-making authority which could use to go against your wishes.

 Marriage has never been a requirement to start and maintain a family, but unmarried couples with children can and should include guardianship designation in their planning.
 This assumes a situation where both parents have passed.
 Couples with children can discuss with their estate planning attorney how to designate a guardian for the future care of their children.

 By arranging for this possibility you can rest assured that your children will be loved and cared for by who you decide.
 Your estate plan would include how your assets will be safeguarded and applied for your children’s care.
 For example, you may want to create a trust.
 Your estate planning attorney should help guide your decision and planning.